front-end-intermediate/session-2/readme.md

 ## CSS Preprocessing in the Editor

-Most editors will offer the ability do the same thing.
+Most editors will offer the ability do preprocessing and browser refresh.

 [Visual Studio Code](https://code.visualstudio.com) offers an array of plug-ins that we can use to perform the same preprocessing function.
 Note that the use of VS Code will not protect you in the long run from having to have some facility with [NPM](https://marketplace.visualstudio.com/items?itemName=eg2.vscode-npm-script)